Politics Aside, Toby Keith’s Unapologetic Stance For Accepting Trump’s Invite The Right Thing To Do [Opinion]

 I have a strange feeling Toby Keith is thinking along these lines.
 For that, I say, more power to you, man.

-[Featured image by Ethan Miller/Getty Images for dcp]
+[Featured Image by Ethan Miller/Getty Images for dcp]